danomagnum/gologix/README.md

 ### Other Features

+Can behave as a class 1 or class 3 server allowing push messages from a PLC (class 3 via MSG instruction) or implicit messaging (class 1).
+See the *server examples.

 You can read/write multiple tags at once by defining a struct with each field tagged with `gologix:"tagname"`.  see MultiRead in the examples directory.